SEX WORK TOOLKIT

 Prohibition: A legal approach that aims to eliminate all forms of paid sex by making sex work, or certain activities associated with sex work, illegal.

-Sex industry/sex trade: All-encompassing term covering all forms of sex work including web cams, cyber sex, dancing, massage, S&M, pornography, etc.
+Sex industry/sex trade: All-encompassing term covering all forms of sex work including selling online sex, erotic dancing, stripping, massage, pornography, escorting, BSDM, etc.

 Sex worker: Someone who works in the sex industry.
-(Derogatory words and phrases are: prostitute, hooker, whore, ho, scarlet, streetwalker.)
+(Derogatory words/slurs and phrases are: prostitute, hooker, whore, ho, scarlet, streetwalker, which sex workers may use to refer to themselves, but people who are not sex workers should not use.)

 Trafficking in persons: This refers to the recruitment, transportation, transfer, harbouring or receipt of a person for the purpose of exploitation, forced labour or services or slavery.
 Trafficking happens for many purposes (sex work, domestic work, factory labour, the removal of organs, etc.).